 Internet users (companies and individuals alike) slowly, but surely recognize online security as important.
 Having a unique, strong password for each virtual account is the first logical step to protect yourself.
 That way, even the biggest data breaches will have limited (if any) impact.

 Browsing the Web also requires sensible thinking – make sure you’re on the right website, avoid suspicious links, change your login credentials frequently.
+If don’t want to bother this much – choose a password manager, which can take care of all these tasks.

 The internet is such an inextricable part of our daily lives that it only makes sense to learn to take care of ourselves online.
 For all its benefits, there’s a responsibility we must take in order to use it.